Who Is Nest?

 Who Manages The Nest Investment Funds?

-It is the job of these experts to have a clear understanding of the economy and the performance of different markets.
+It is the job of these specialists to have a clear understanding of the economy and the performance of different markets.
 This enables them to make decisions about how funds are invested and how much risk should be taken.

 Is Nest The Same As A State Pension?